 R170 for a box of dye from Faithful to Nature.

 Yes, but not the Wine Red colour.

-A box of Love My Hair dye costs R166, which is on par with chemical hair dyes which average at about R120 per box.
+A box of Love My Hair dye costs R170, which is slightly more expensive than chemical hair dyes which average at about R120 per box.
 It is also cheaper than Herbatint, another competing brand of hair dye, which costs about R200 per box.
 One box is enough to cover medium length hair (that falls between the shoulders and shoulder blades).

 This is where the product outshines its competitors.
 Eight ingredients in total – all of which are herbs.
 To give you an idea, here are the herbal ingredients listed for the dark brown tint: Henna, Indigo, Amla, Bahera, Harad, Bhringraj, Brahmi, Shikakai.
 That’s it!
 This truly is 100% herbal hair dye.
 Many other brands are not entirely free of chemicals, but rather offer a lower-chemical alternative.
 For example, Herbatint contains no ammonia, resorcinol and parabens, but it still contains a handful of other chemicals including the risky PPD (para-phenylenediamine).
 Be careful not to confuse this review with the products in the Love My Hair “Ultra Low Chemical” range.
 It is only their 100% Herbal range that I am attesting to in this review.

 Bottom line: The best ingredients on the South African market.